suikan4github/kaiten-yaki/INSTALL.md

 # If you specify 1000, that means 1000mSec.
 0 means compile default.
 export ITERTIME=0

 ```

 There are several restrictions :
 - For the first distribution installation, you must set ERASEALL to 1, to erase the entire storage device and create a LUKS partition.
 Kaiten-yaki script creates a maximum LUKS partition as possible.
-- The LVROOTNAME must be unique among all installations in a computer.
+- The CRYPTPARTNAME and VGNAME must be unique among all installations in a physical disk.
 Otherwise, Kaiten-yaki terminates in a middle.
-- The LVSWAPNAME must be identical among all installations in a computer.
+- The LVSWAPNAME must be identical among all installations in a physical disk.
 Otherwise, Kaiten-yaki creates an unnecessary logical volume.
 This is a waste of storage resources.
 - The EFISIZE and the LVSWAPSIZE are refereed during the first distribution installation only.
-- The LVROOTSIZE is the size of a logical volume to create.
-This is a relative value to the existing free space in the volume group.
-If you want to install 3 distributions in a computer, you may want to set 33%FREE, 50%FREE, and 100%FREE for the first, second, and third distribution installation, respectively.
+- The LVROOTSIZE, LVEXT1SIZE, LVEXT2SIZE are the size of a logical volumes to create.
+There are several way to specify the size ( where n is number) :
+    - nnnM : New logical volume size is nnn**MByte**.
+    - nnnG : New logical volume size is nnn**GByte**.
+    - nnnT : New logical volume size is nnn**TByte**.
+    - nn%VG :  New logical volume size is nn% of the **entire volume group**.
+    - nn%FREE : New logical volume size is nn% of the **free space** in the volume group.
 - The name with "-" is not allowed for the VGNAME, LVROOTNAME, and LVSWAPNAME.
-I saw some installer doesn't work if "-" in in the name.
+I saw some distribution installer doesn't work if "-" in in the name.

 ### About the overwrite-install
 The OVERWRITEINSTALL parameter allows you to use an existing logical volume as the root volume of the new installation.
 This is very dangerous because of several aspects like destroying the wrong volume and the risk of security.
 But sometimes it is